Palestinian Village Leagues

 The Palestinian Village Leagues (Harakat al-Rawabet al-Filistiniyya) were a group of rural leadership organisations in the Palestinian West Bank active between 1978 and 1984.
 Based on clan structures, the Village Leagues were created and armed with Israeli support as part a framework in which the Israeli government believed it could undermine the influence of the more urban, nationalist, and left-wing Palestine Liberation Organization.
 Widely considered among the Palestinian population as inauthentic and as collaborators, the Village Leagues were ultimately dissolved less than a decade after their creation.

-Background

-After Israel's victory in the Six-Day War in 1967, Israel has occupied the Palestinian territories, including the West Bank.
-The occupation has been controversial, with Israel accused of violating international law, as well as committing human rights abuses and apartheid against Palestinians.
-The Israeli government has also actively promoted the creation and growth of Israeli settlements in Palestine.
-The Palestine Liberation Organization (PLO), an umbrella group representing the most prominent Palestinian nationalist movements in the second half of the 20th century, most of which were secular left-wing nationalists and possessed armed paramilitaries, has also been accused of a number of human rights violations and of waging a terrorist campaign against Israelis.